Lucy Sparrow’s Felt Pharmacy: Art, Gender and the Medicine Cabinet

 In 2021, Sparrow transformed a Mayfair gallery into a fully stocked chemist, with every product handmade in felt.
 The enjoyable combination of installation and performance art saw Sparrow decked out in a white coat, offering her diagnoses, and serving customers everything from the morning after pill, to Viagra.

-Sparrow has created her own fluffy interpretation of Hirst’s medicine cabinets in His N Hers - a pair of bathroom cabinets containing the kinds of toiletries you might expect from a typical couple.
+Sparrow's own fluffy interpretation of Hirst’s medicine cabinets in His N Hers - a pair of bathroom cabinets containing the kinds of toiletries you might expect from a typical couple.
 As well as prescription meds, the cabinets also feature products like Tampax, Vaseline and condoms.